pdme/pui/README.md

 Work flow:

 * You develop your components in isolation using Storybook (excluded in this example repo for simplicity).
+You export your components and typings as shown in the Button example.
 * Once ready to publish a new version, you build using rollup (`yarn build`).
 This will create a dist folder with CommonJS as well as ESM modules.
 Tailwind's css is purged and included in the JS bundle (you can choose to extract the css into a separate file if desired).
 Typings are also included and sourcemapped.
 * You then bump the version number in package.json, and publish to GitHub packages (`npm publish`).